Navigating the visa process can be challenging, especially when moving to a foreign country with your family.

 - Valid Passport: Ensure a minimum of six months of validity.

-- Invitation Letter: From the Chinese citizen or permanent resident, including the relationship proof.
+- Invitation Letter: From the Chinese citizen or permanent resident, including:

-- Proof of Relationship: Such as household registration (hukou) or a notarized certificate.
+- Proof of Relationship: Such as a household registration (hukou), marriage certificate, or notarized certificate.

 Step-by-Step Application Process